AnyNodes/shdw-node-stats/README.md

 ## Output

-`NodeStats.py` generates a CSV file named `node_rankings.csv`, which includes the following columns: Timestamp, Node Address, Rank, Rewards, and Status.
+Both usage methods generate a CSV file named `node_rankings.csv`, which includes the following columns: Timestamp, Node Address, Rank, Rewards, and Status.
 The console output will display the node information and the total rewards accumulated by the nodes listed in the input file.

 ## Community Contribution